Ya'akov Meridor: Zionist activism

 In 1932, he immigrated to Palestine and joined the Irgun a year later.
 In 1941, he accompanied David Raziel on a mission to Iraq to sabotage oil fields on the outskirts of Baghdad.
 When Raziel was killed along with a British officer, Meridor returned to Palestine and took over as Chief Commander of the Irgun.

 In 1943, Meridor relinquished command of the Irgun to Menachem Begin, but held senior positions in the Irgun until the Haganah handed him over to the British in 1945.
 He was sent to various detention camps in Africa, and carried out daring escape attempts.
 He was so eager to escape he refused to take a camp leadership position despite his senior rank in the Irgun.

 He finally succeeded in escaping in 1948, and arrived in Israel on the day independence was declared.
 His escape was assisted by a Sudanese Jew named Mayer Malka who provided kosher food and visited him when he was a prisoner in African detention camps.
 He hid in Malka's home in Khartoum prior to returning to Palestine.

-Meridor writes in his biography that Menachem Begin was so happy to hear about his escape, that he sent a communique stating that Meridor arrived in Palestine and partook in an operation in Pardes Hana on 7 April 1948, despite the fact that at the time Meridor was in Paris.
+Meridor writes in his biography that Menachem Begin was so overjoyed to hear about his escape, that he sent a communique stating that Meridor arrived in Palestine and partook in an operation in Pardes Hana on 7 April 1948, despite the fact that at the time Meridor was in Paris.

 According to Meridor, this is why it was written in an article in The Scotsman that the Irgun announced in Tel Aviv on 7 April 1948 that 'Jacob Meridor' had "taken over his war assignment" in Palestine.
 The Scotsman also reported that Meridor's first command was the raid on Pardes Hana military camp, South of Haifa, in which 6 British soldiers and their commanding officer, Lieut-Colonel G.L.
 Hilderbrand, were killed.

 Under Begin, he was charged with the task of managing the Irgun's integration in the newly formed Israel Defense Forces.